 In 1984 Hurst won the lead role of David Blyth's Death Warmed Up, New Zealand's first horror movie.
 The plot saw Hurst's character weathering institutionalisation, sundry wackos, and a motorcycle chase in the tunnels below Waiheke Island.
 The film won the grand prize at a fantasy film festival in Paris.
 The same year Hurst began playing bespectacled musician Dave Nelson over two TV series of Heroes, about a band searching for fame.
 His co-stars included Jay Laga'aia and Death Warmed Up's Margaret Umbers.

-Crime thriller Dangerous Orphans (1986) is most noteworthy for being the first film in which Hurst co-starred with real-life partner Jennifer Ward-Lealand (he had already acted with her on-stage).
-Hurst played one of three grown orphans caught up in a mission to one-up various criminal figures; Ward-Lealand was romantic interest to one of the other orphans.
+Crime thriller Dangerous Orphans (1986) marked the first screen project in which Hurst co-starred with real life partner Jennifer Ward-Lealand (they'd already acted together on stage).
+Hurst played one of three grown orphans caught up in a revenge mission against varied criminals; Ward-Lealand was romantic interest to one of the other orphans.

 Hurst would act with Ward-Lealand again on his next three features: 1992's The Footstep Man, 1993's Desperate Remedies, and I'll Make You Happy in 1999.
 He also appeared on television in Margaret Mahy thriller Typhon's People, playing a European mystery man uncovering the truth behind corporate genetic meddling.